 Billie Junget, MT-BC, graduated from Charleston Southern University in N. Charleston, SC, with a Bachelor's degree in music therapy and a minor in psychology in December 2018.
 She started her music therapy internship here at Roman Music Therapy Services in January 2019, working with a wide range of clients within the community before receiving her board certification in 2020.
-Since joining the RMTS team professionally in September 2019, Billie has taken on the role of Programmatic Services Trainer, creating and executing team trainings for new and existing employees.
+Since joining the RMTS team professionally in September 2019, Billie has taken on the role of Training Coordinator, creating and executing team trainings for new and existing employees.
 She also has taken on supervising practicum students as well as several RMTS interns.
+Billie recently took on the role of Lead Music Therapist at RMTS, supervising clinicians on the team in 1:1 and group settings.

-Billie has worked with individuals and groups from birth through end of life.
+Billie has worked with individuals and groups from birth through end-of-life.
 Her experience at RMTS has led her to finding a niche in working with adults with intellectual and developmental disabilities.
 Billie practices in many settings including schools, group homes, and in-center at RMTS.
 She has given presentations and in-services, as well as facilitated several events within the community in Eastern MA.